-On May 16, 2024, the Company effected the May Reverse Stock Split; on June 27, 2024, the Company effected the June Reverse Stock Split; on September 19, 2024, the Company effected the September Reverse Stock Split; on November 18, 2024, the Company effected the November Reverse Stock Split; and on January 27, 2025, the Company effected the January Reverse Stock Split.
-At the market open on January 28, 2025, the Common Stock began trading on the Nasdaq Capital Market on a split-adjusted basis under a new CUSIP number.
-As a result of the January Reverse Stock Split, the number of outstanding shares of Common Stock outstanding as of January 27, 2025.
+On January 27, 2025, the Company effected the January 2025 Reverse Stock Split; on March 26, 2025, the Company effected the March 2025 Reverse Stock Split; and on May 26, 2025, the Company effected the May 2025 Reverse Stock Split.
+Pursuant to the MGCL, stockholder approval was not required to effect the May 2025 Reverse Stock Split, and it was approved solely by the Board of Directors.

+At the market open on May 27, 2025, the Common Stock began trading on the Nasdaq Capital Market on a split-adjusted basis under a new CUSIP number.
+As a result of the May 2025 Reverse Stock Split, the number of outstanding shares of Common Stock was reduced to 549,338 shares based on the shares of Common Stock outstanding as of May 26, 2025.
 The Reverse Stock Splits did not affect the relative voting or other rights that accompany the shares of Common Stock, except to the extent that it results from a stockholder receiving cash in lieu of fractional shares.
 There was no change to the number of authorized shares of the Common Stock as a result of the Reverse Stock Splits.